Barwest7/PipelineSystem/readme.md

 Then add it to the plugin list in build.sh and rebuild.

 Notes:
-Developed for Operating Systems course at Reichman University.
+Developed for Operating Systems course at university.
 The assignment required implementing all synchronization primitives from scratch.

 Tested on Ubuntu 24.04 with GCC 13.